 You can control Sunday Keys from your smartphone or tablet via the $5 app TouchOSC that turns your smart device into a wireless midi controller.

-Be sure to check out all the other video tutorials over on the Sunday Keys Resource Page.
+Be sure to check out all the other video tutorials over on the Sunday Keys Resource Article.

 Check out the video or the steps below it to learn more about how to set up TouchOSC with Sunday Keys: